About Devkund Waterfall Trek

 Our regular Devkund place trek group size ranges from 20 to 40 participants per batch.
-Devkund waterfall Tamhini ghat is located inside an eco-sensitive area.
-We request all tourists to avoid companies who take more than 40 participants in one pack.
-The larger the group more the chances of accidents and leads to overcrowding of the destinations.
+Devkund Waterfall Tamhini ghat is located inside an eco-sensitive area.
+We request all tourists avoid companies that take more than 40 participants in one pack.
+The larger the group more the chances of accidents which leads to overcrowding of the destinations.

 Pro tip: Would you mind checking before booking with b2b portals?
-They usually accept 100 plus bookings and destroying your trekking experience.
+They usually accept 100-plus bookings and destroy your trekking experience.
 Book with a self-operating trekking company; you can check their reviews and control your trek booking with a reliable company.
 Usually, b2b vendors will shift your booking to the cheapest operator to make a profit.
-These operators keep changing due to low margins, low service quality or both.
+These operators keep changing due to low margins, low service quality, or both.

-13. Devkund Waterfall Trek pick up and drop by bus available from Mumbai?
+13. Is the Devkund Waterfall Trek pick-up and drop-by bus available from Mumbai?

-We hire non Ac buses from Mumbai pickup points are central to save buses from getting stuck in traffic.
-Usually, pickups start from Borivali National Park, Andheri WEH, Bandra, Sion, Chembur, Vashi Plaza, Juinagar, Nerul LP, Kharghar, Kalamboli.
+We hire non-Ac buses from Mumbai pickup points are central to save buses from getting stuck in traffic.
+Usually, pickups start from Borivali National Park, Andheri WEH, Bandra, Sion, Chembur, Vashi Plaza, Juinagar, Nerul LP, Kharghar, and Kalamboli.
 For your Drop, the pickup points will remain the same.

-We will create a whatsapp group one day before the event and share all information like trek guides number, and bus pickup live location, things to carry, itinerary again in the whatsapp group for ease of travel.
+We will create a WhatsApp group one day before the event and share all information like the trek guides number, and bus pickup live location, things to carry, itinerary again in the WhatsApp group for ease of travel.

 14. Will you be able to receive calls or access mobile internet at the Devkund Waterfall?